vladr7/FindMyPhoneClap/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+*Ever left your phone in a couch cushion or on a silent mode somewhere in your house?
+With 2ClapsAway, you don't need to panic or search frantically.
+Simply clap twice, and your phone will ring, guiding you right to it.
+Simplify your life and reduce daily stress; your device is always just two claps away.*

 This project was built with an intention to learn even more about some Android specifics but mostly I was curious about how to implement an AI listener and use it in some App.
 I integrated AI sound recognition with this API: [TfLite](https://www.tensorflow.org/lite).
 See this for specific implementation: [Integration](https://www.tensorflow.org/lite/android/tutorials/audio_classification) or just check out how I implemented.

 ### Built With